 - What makes you want to work in a nursery?

 - What qualities will you bring to our nursery?

 - Are you capable of working in a team?

-- Can you talk to us a little about your experience?
+- Can you talk to us a little about your experience working with young children?

 - What aged children have you worked with before?
 Which ages do you prefer working with?

 - What do you find most challenging about working with children?

 Furthermore, you will also be asked how you would deal with certain difficult situations, for example:

 Situational Nursery Interview Questions

 - How would you handle a child who didn’t want to participate in activities with other children?